degski/xoroshiro/README.md

 Boost Version of Xoroshiro Pseudo Random Number Generator (WIP)

 * project folders:
-    * cmwc: C99 Complementary Multiply With Carry generator;
+  * **cmwc**: C99 Complementary Multiply With Carry generator;
-    * practrand: build a generator for use with `practrand`;
+  * **practrand**: build a generator for use with `practrand`;
-    * xoroshiro: `splitmix64`, `xoroshiro128plus`, `xorshift128plus`, `xorshift1024star`, [`xoshi256starstar`](http://xoshiro.di.unimi.it/xoshiro256starstar.c), [`xoshiro256plus`](http://xoshiro.di.unimi.it/xoshiro256plus.c) and some 'mods' of `xoroshiro128plus`.
+  * **xoroshiro**: `splitmix64`, `xoroshiro128plus`, `xorshift128plus`, `xorshift1024star`, [`xoshi256starstar`](http://xoshiro.di.unimi.it/xoshiro256starstar.c), [`xoshiro256plus`](http://xoshiro.di.unimi.it/xoshiro256plus.c) and some 'mods' of `xoroshiro128plus`.
 The most interesting one amongst those 'mods', for lack of better ideas (and to not obfuscate its origins), I've called it `xoroshiro128plusshixo`, which reflects what it does, it's an ordinary `xoroshiro128plus` with a final mixer added of the form `r = ( r >> 32 ) ^ r`.
 From my layman's perspective I would describe it as that the higher entropy bits from the middle get mixed-in with the lower entropy low bits, hence quality improves.
 Testing with `practrand` shows that this generator performs better than the original.
 It still fails (consistently, with different seeds, reporting `BRank(12):12K(1)` at the 64 gigabyte mark);
 * Testing shows that `xoroshiro128plusshixo` is **approximately 8% faster** than `xoroshiro128plus`;
 * Testing shows that `xoshiro256starstar` is of very good quality (on par with `pcg64`), but also the **slowest** in the lot (some 17% slower than `pcg64`);
 * All code to verify the above claim is available in this repo;
-* I did not yet make any effort to avoid code duplication, surely this can be done far more cleverly, but for now it's just copy a generator, change some lines and go, wash, rinse, repeat;
+* I did not yet make any effort to avoid code duplication, surely this can coded far more cleverly, but for now it's just copy a generator, change some lines and go, wash, rinse, repeat;
 * `xoroshiro128plusshixo` 'found' by me (while fiddling), I am not aware of prior-art;
 * TODO1: Test the idea of `xoroshiro128plusshixo` with `r = ( ( r << 32 ) | ( r >> 32 ) ) ^ r`, or just `r = ( r << 32 ) | ( r >> 32 )`, i.e. **moving the bad bits to the middle**;
 * TODO2: Implement `xoroshiro128plus` or `xoroshiro128plusshixo` in AVX2, 4 parallel states and generators, **but with a twist**, which could make quite the difference.
 I've implemented and published [lane-crossing shift and rotation in AVX2](https://gist.github.com/degski/b5fbac1ec6c8200d1d8ad102f89df89f).
 In my mind this would solve the low-bits problem in `xoroshiro`, as we will be shifting or rotating the entire 256 bits around, hence they actually move between the individual states of the 4 parallel generators.
 This means that the low bits don't get stuck, but are mixed by neighbouring generators and [the generators] will be mutually improving each other.
 I don't expect a lot of speed improvement (it's not cheap, I've indicated the expected latencies in the gist), if any, but, in qualitative terms, the result should be better.